In the world of snakes, there are many different types of kingsnakes.

 They eat small rodents, lizards, amphibians, eggs, and invertebrates.
 Madrean Mountain Kingsnakes have five toes on each foot.

 They have very smooth scales that give them an elegant appearance.
-Females lay eggs they will guard until they hatch out of the eggshells.
+Females lay eggs, and they guard until they hatch out of the eggshells.

-These different types of kingsnakes may shed once or twice yearly if they live in warm climates.
+These different kingsnakes may shed once or twice yearly if they live in warm climates.

 In cooler temperatures, they may only clear once annually or not!